SystemsGenetics/AnnoTater/README.md

 ## Documentation

-The systemsgenetics/entapnf pipeline has full online [documentation](https://entapnf.readthedocs.io/en/latest/).
+The systemsgenetics/annotater pipeline has full online [documentation](https://annotater.readthedocs.io/en/latest/).

 ## Credits

-EnTAPnf was originally named AnnoTater and was written by the [Ficklin Computational Biology Team](http://ficklinlab.cahnrs.wsu.edu/) at [Washington State University](http://www.wsu.edu).
-Originally it was anticipated that it would provide very similar functionality as EnTAP, developed by the [Wegrzyn Plant Computational Genomics Lab](http://plantcompgenomics.com/) at the [University of Connecticut](http://www.uconn.edu).
-Rather than develop a competing workflow, AnnoTater was renamed to EnTAPnf and incorporates EnTAP to provide the high-quality in-silico annotations.
-EnTAPnf brings scalability to EnTAP.
+AnnoTater and was written by the [Ficklin Computational Biology Team](http://ficklinlab.cahnrs.wsu.edu/) at [Washington State University](http://www.wsu.edu).

-Development of EnTAPnf was funded by the U.S. National Science Foundation (NSF) Award [#1659300](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1659300&HistoricalAwards=false).
-It was funded separately from the EnTAP stand-alone tool.
-Please see the [EnTAP](https://entap.readthedocs.io/en/latest/) documentation for its funding sources.
+Development of AnnoTater was funded by the U.S. National Science Foundation (NSF) Award [#1659300](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1659300&HistoricalAwards=false).
 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

 ## Citations

-EnTAPnf is currently unpublished.
+AnnoTater is currently unpublished.
 For now, please use the GitHub URL when referencing.

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.